 The past five years has witnessed a boom in carbon-plated running shoes.
 Following Nike’s revolutionary Vaporfly 4%, most of the major running shoe brands began developing and releasing their own carbon-plated models - shoes with a rigid carbon-fibre plate embedded in the midsole.

-These shoes are all about improving your efficiency as a runner and as a result, enhancing your performance, but there’s more to them than speed, fast times and crushing records.
-Carbon-plated running shoes offer several genuine benefits and have the potential to help all sorts of runners to achieve their goals, not just fast and elite runners.
+These shoes are all about improving your efficiency as a runner and as a result, enhancing your performance, but there’s more to them than speed.
+Carbon-plated running shoes offer several genuine benefits and have the potential to help all sorts of runners achieve their goals.
+They're not just for fast and elite runners.

 So before you dismiss them as “Not for me,” read on…